If you love pan seared salmon, you will go crazy for this quick, simple weeknight Salmon Piccata recipe!

 Instructions

-- Dry salmon by patting gently on all sides with a paper towel.
-Combine all-purpose flour, kosher salt, and black pepper in a shallow bowl.
-Season salmon filets on all sides with flour, shaking off any excess.
+- Prep the salmon.
+Dry salmon by patting gently on all sides with a paper towel.
+Combine ½ cup all-purpose flour, 1 tsp Kosher salt, and ¼ tsp black pepper in a shallow bowl.
+Season salmon filets on all sides with flour, then shake off any excess.

-- Heat oil and 1 Tbsp butter in a large skillet over medium-high heat.
+- Pan sear the salmon.
+Heat 1 Tbsp oil and 1 Tbsp butter in a large skillet over medium-high heat.
 When hot, add salmon, flesh side down, and cook for 3 minutes undisturbed.
 Carefully turn salmon over so it is now skin side down, then cook an additional 2-3 minutes for medium-rare.
 Transfer salmon to a plate while you make the sauce.

-- Add smashed garlic cloves to the pan, then cook until fragrant and browned, about 30 seconds.
-Add white wine and capers, bring to a boil, and cook for about 1-2 minutes to reduce.
+- Make the piccata sauce.
+Add smashed garlic cloves to the pan, then cook until fragrant and browned, about 30 seconds.
+Add ½ cup white wine and 2 Tbsp capers, bring to a boil, and cook for about 1-2 minutes to reduce.

-- Pour in stock (or water), turn heat down to medium, then add butter.
+- Finish the sauce.
+Pour in ¼ cup stock (or water), turn heat down to medium, then add remaining 4 Tbsp butter.
 Swirl until butter has completely melted.
-Remove pan from the heat, add lemon juice and parsley, then stir one final time.
+Remove pan from the heat, add 3 Tbsp fresh lemon juice and2 Tbsp chopped parsley, then stir one final time.
 Taste and adjust seasoning as necessary.

-- Return cooked salmon filets to piccata sauce, garnish with additional parsley, lemon wedges, and a sprinkle of flaky sea salt.
-Serve immediately with extra sauce spooned on top.
+- Finish, then serve.
+Return cooked salmon filets to piccata sauce, garnish with additional parsley, lemon wedges, and a sprinkle of flaky sea salt.
+Serve immediately with extra piccata sauce spooned on top.

 Notes